Privacy Policy

 6.1 AI Processing Overview

 The export license determination features follow a similar approach: regulatory outcomes (license required, license exception availability, embargo applicability) are determined through structured analysis against curated regulatory datasets.
 AI components assist with generating natural-language summaries of those pre-determined outcomes.
+The screening features combine entity-name matching against sanctions and restricted-party lists with AI-assisted narrative generation.

 6.2 Data Transmitted to AI Providers